Getting a work permit and work visa in the UAE: What you need to know

 If you suspect you may have a communicable disease, it is recommended to get yourself tested in your country of origin first.

-To help save on medical costs, it’s advisable to secure individual health insurance through a private health insurance company in Dubai.
-Whether you’re looking for health insurance for international citizens in Dubai or company health insurance, Pacific Prime Dubai is here to help.
+To help save on medical costs, it’s advisable to secure health insurance in Dubai.
+Whether you’re looking for international health insurance in Dubai or company health insurance, Pacific Prime Dubai is here to help.
 Pacific Prime Dubai compares reputable insurers and their policies to help you find the best individual or family health plan for expats in Dubai and across the globe.

 Contact us to receive expert advice, or a free quote or plan comparison today.